roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

  "OK, Ben, see ya," Tammy said.
 "Be good to her, now."

  "Will we see you Sunday, Cori?"
 Gina asked.
 They often got together on Sundays, which were Cori's day off.
 She was generally free from around 8 a.m.
 Sunday morning, when Ty's time ended, to around 8 p.m.
 Sunday night, when Ben's time started.
 She used this time to get some much needed alone time or hang out with her friends.
-Report_Story #14
+4